Dan J. Harkey

 Summary:

-What is the world reserve currency?
-It is a status earned by a country's currency because it is the most relied on for trade, savings, and economic transactions.
-Currently, the U. S. dollar holds the status of the dominant world reserve currency, against other competing currencies, including the euro, yen, pound, renminbi, Canadian dollar, Swiss franc, and the Australian dollar.
+What is the world’s reserve currency?
+It is a status earned by a country’s currency because it is the most relied upon for trade, savings, and economic transactions.
+Currently, the U.S. dollar holds the status of the dominant world reserve currency, surpassing other competing currencies, including the euro, yen, pound, renminbi, Canadian dollar, Swiss franc, and the Australian dollar.
 The U. S. has held the status of the dominant world reserve currency since 1944.

-The flawed system has led to an insolvency problem in the U. S. because of the continuous accumulation of debt and the payment of the interest on the debt by issuing more debt.
+The flawed system has led to an insolvency problem in the U.S. due to the continuous accumulation of debt and the payment of interest on the debt by issuing more debt.
 The entire American enterprise is bankrupt, morally, ideologically, spiritually, and economically.
-Few will talk about it because they are the beneficiaries of the radically skewed system that benefits the top tier of financial interests.
-At the other end of the economic system lies a gigantic welfare and redistribution system that the unproductive and the parasitic class gladly feast on, operated by profiteers, while acting as a downward drag on the economy overall.
-50% of the national budget is allocated to social services, welfare, and the redistribution system.
+Few will discuss it because they are the beneficiaries of a radically skewed system that favors the top tier of financial interests.
+At the other end of the economic system lies a gigantic welfare and redistribution system that the unproductive and parasitic classes gladly feast on, operated by profiteers, while acting as a downward drag on the economy overall.
+Fifty percent of the national budget is allocated to social services, welfare, and the redistribution system.

 Article:

-This status is deserved but is also transitory without systemic changes.
-It can be replaced at any given time for failure to manage the full faith of the currency properly.
-BRICS is the current bundle of currencies competing against the dollar.
+This status is deserved but is also transitory without systemic change.
+It can be replaced at any time due to failure to manage the full faith of the currency properly.
+BRICS is the current bundle of currencies competing against the dollar..
 It is arguable whether competing currencies are good or bad.
-Still, one thing is clear: deficit spending would cease if no one wanted to finance the U. S. deficit spending extravaganza.
+Still, one thing is clear: deficit spending would cease if no one were willing to finance the U.S. deficit spending extravaganza.
 Inflation would cease.

-The currency includes those held on deposit by the US central bank and large regulated financial institutions, which are intended to be used for investments, international trading transactions, and settlement of international debt obligations, and those currencies held by ordinary people around the world.
-Reserve currency serves to influence/affect the domestic exchange rate with currencies from other countries.
-The U. S. currently has the status of the world reserve currency because of prior agreements and the continuing strength of the dollar.
+The currency includes those held on deposit by the U.S. central bank and large, regulated financial institutions, which are intended for investments, international trading transactions, and the settlement of international debt obligations, as well as those currencies held by ordinary people worldwide.
+A reserve currency serves to influence/affect the domestic exchange rate with currencies from other countries.
+The U.S. currently has the status of the world’s reserve currency due to prior agreements and the continued strength of the dollar.

 Competing for the position of the world’s dominant reserve currency:

 Groups of countries are constantly competing to disrupt the reserve currency status and replace it with one that they and their partner countries control.
-Brazil, Russia, India, China, and South Africa formed BRICS.
+Brazil, Russia, India, China, and South Africa formed the BRICS.
 Twenty-two countries have applied for membership.

-https://en. wikipedia. org/wiki/Reserve_currency
+https://en. wikipedia.
+Org/wiki/Reserve_currency

-https://en. wikipedia. org/wiki/Member_states_of_BRICS
+https://en.
+Wikipedia. org/wiki/Member_states_of_BRICS

-Historically, the status of the holder of the primary world reserve currency at an international level may come and go, be shared with top competing currencies, or be replaced entirely witha different one.
-For example, the International Monetary Fund, an international organization that was created at the same time the Bretton Woods Accordwas implemented, established a system referred to as special drawing rights, where the participant members could borrow, like how US-regulated lenders could borrow from the Federal Reserve.
+Historically, the status of the holder of the primary world reserve currency at an international level may come and go, be shared with top competing currencies, or be replaced entirely with a different one For example, the International Monetary Fund, an international organization that was created at the same time the Bretton Woods Accordwas implemented, established a system referred to as special drawing rights, where the participant members could borrow, like how US-regulated lenders could borrow from the Federal Reserve.

 The (SPR) basket is determined by predetermined formulas from currencies of the U. S. Dollar, Euro, Chinese Yuan, Japanese Yen, and Pound Sterling.
-The fixed number of units contributed by each currency is reevaluated every 5 years.
+The fixed number of units contributed by each currency is reevaluated every five years.
 The IMF was established initially by 29 participating countries at the Bretton Woods Conference, and the SDR basket is a key component of the international monetary system, providing a benchmark for the value of different currencies.

 Today, its population has grown to about 183 countries.
 Any new currency standard could be negotiated between the stakeholder participants or forced upon them, depending on the form of government involved.

-https://www. investopedia. com/articles/forex-currencies/092316/how-us-dollar-became-worlds-reserve-currency. asp
+https://www. investopedi.
+Com/articles/forex-currencies/092316/how-us-dollar-became-worlds-reserve-currency. asp

-https://www. investopedia. com/terms/r/reservecurrency. asp
+https://www. investopedia.
+Comm/terms/r/reservecurrency. asp

-https://en. wikipedia. org/wiki/Reserve_currency
+https://en. wikipedia.
+Orgg/wiki/Reserve_currency

-https://home. treasury. gov/system/files/206/Appendix1FinalOctober152009. pdf
+https://home.
+Treasury.
+Govv/system/files/206/Appendix1FinalOctober152009. pdf

 The Bretton Woods Accord: The gold standard

 How did the USA attain the status of the world reserve currency holder?
-After World War II, a new international financial system was created at a meeting by a formal agreement that became known as the Bretton Woods System.
-Participants who consisted of world leaders included representatives from 44 different countries in 1944.
-The USA negotiated that the dollar should be held as the world reserve currency standard because the U. S. agreed that Gold would back the dollar.
-At that time, the U. S. had the largest supply of gold and was a significant industrial power that ran a trade surplus.
+After World War II, a new international financial system was established through a formal agreement at the Bretton Woods Conference, which became known as the Bretton Woods System.
+Participants, which included world leaders, consisted of representatives from 44 different countries in 1944.
+The USA negotiated that the dollar should be held as the world reserve currency because the U. S. agreed that Gold would back the dollar.
+At the Goldtime, the U. S. had the largest supply of Gold and was a significant industrial power that ran a trade surplus.
 Gold was pegged at $35 per ounce.
-The U. S. negotiated the anchor status because it guaranteed to other central banks that it could sell its gold reserves for settlement purposes.
-Many conflicts arose between the economic interests of short-term domestic objectives and long-term international objectives.
+The U.S. negotiated anchor status because it guaranteed to other central banks that it could sell its Gold reserves for settlement purposes.—Any conflicts arise between the economic interests of short-term domestic objectives and long-term international objectives.

-At the same meeting in 1944, the World Bank was created with significant input from the U. S. , solidifying its role as an essential source of financial aid for developing nations.
-The goals were to provide financial resources to make a path of stable, sustainable, and equitable growth to lift countries out of poverty.
-The World Bank is an independent organization of the United Nations, and the U. S. has a tremendous influence onits operation and success.
+At the same meeting in 1944, the World Bank was established with significant input from the United States, solidifying its role as a crucial source of financial aid for developing nations.
+The goals were to provide financial resources to create a path of stable, sustainable, and equitable growth, thereby lifting countries out of poverty.
+The World Bank is an independent organization of the United Nations, and the U.S. has a tremendous influence on its operations and success.

 The Bretton Woods Accord and the gold standard fell apart: